fahimaislam2022/fahimaislam/README.md

 ## ✨ About Me

-I’m a passionate **Computer Science student** and an **aspiring Machine Learning Engineer** who loves transforming ideas into real, working systems.
+I’m a passionate **Computer Science student from AIUB** and an **aspiring Machine Learning Engineer** who loves transforming ideas into real, working systems.

 My GitHub isn’t just a place to store code — it’s a growing record of my journey through: